MurtazaChulawala/Drone_sim_ws/README.md

 ## 8. Future work

-*Now that the communication bridge and basic perception are working well, I’m looking to expand on what this drone can do:*
+*Now that the communication bridge and basic landing process are working well, I’m looking to expand on what this drone can do:*

-* **Precision Landing**: While I’m happy to have the drone "find" the target, the next step is to close the loop and use the coordinates to run a PID controller to land on the target.
 * **GPS denied Navigation**: Real-world missions involve "GPS-denied" environments (indoor environments, under bridges, etc.).
 I’m looking to use this vision data in conjunction with the IMU and Barometer sensors to run an EKF2 filter so that the drone can know where it is based on what it’s seen.
 * **Hardware Deployment**: The end game is to get this code off the laptop and onto a companion computer (Jetson, Pi 5, etc.).
 Going from SITL to a physical flight controller via a serial cable is where things get serious.
 * **Dynamic Obstacle Avoidance**: I’m looking to incorporate Depth or LiDAR data via the bridge.
 While it’s one thing to locate a target, it’s another thing to navigate to it without hitting anything.